Nasdanika-Templates/drawio-site/README.md

 You can add documentation to diagram elements, ``title`` and ``icon`` property, customize element ID, and link elements to pages or other elements, including pages and elements in other diagram files.

 Site pages are generated only for elements with documentation.

+Important: Pages are not generated for diagram elements without labels or ``title`` property!
+It may lead to broken links.

 ### Documentation